 By considering the common essentials as you shape your estate plan, you can better reduce the financial and emotional impact of your death or disability on your loved ones.
+Estate planning isn't just for those with wealth; anyone can benefit from having an estate plan in place.
 If your estate is small and your wishes are simple, an online or bundled will writing program may be sufficient for your needs.
 Depending on the intentions of the property owner, a trust may come into effect during your lifetime (living trust) or after your death (testamentary trust).